 Looking ahead, we anticipate that our full year 2016 operating income and net income will grow compared to 2015.
-In North America, we expect operating income to increase driven by improved product mix and margins.
-In South America, we expect another challenging year.
-We believe that operating income in this segment will decline from 2015 as we anticipate continued slow economic growth and foreign currency weakness.
+In North America, we expect full year operating income to increase driven by improved product mix and margins.
+In South America, we believe that full year operating income will decline from 2015 driven by continued slow economic activity and foreign currency weakness.
 We will continue to maintain a high degree of focus on cost and network optimization in this segment for the remainder of the year.
 In the longer term, we believe that the underlying business demographics for our South American segment are positive for the future.
-We expect operating income to grow in EMEA and Asia Pacific in 2016, despite anticipated currency headwinds associated with a strong US dollar.
-We anticipate that this growth will be driven mainly by improved price/product mix from our specialty ingredient product portfolio, volume growth and effective cost control.
+We expect operating income to grow in EMEA and Asia Pacific in 2016 principally driven by improved price/product mix from our specialty ingredient product portfolio, volume growth and effective cost control.